martinsda/martinsda.io/exampleSite/content/_index.md

 - rss
 - json
 ---
-<p>Proven Software Platform Engineer with experience leveraging agile, DevOps, and CI/CD to manage large scale distributed platforms both on prem and in public cloud.</p>
+<p>Proven Software Engineer with experience leveraging agile, DevOps, and continuous integration and continuous delivery (CI/CD) to manage large enterprise web applications.
+Passionate for keeping up with emerging technology and the latest IT trends.</p>